feirik/PyIEC104Devices/HMI/README.md

-# HMI for Modbus TCP Operations
+# HMI for simplified IEC104 Hydropower Plant

 These files are meant to be used with the IEC104 server in `../Server/iec104_hydropower.py`.
 The interface allows users to control the simulated hydropower plant, and view real-time statuses using an interface based on high performance HMI concepts.